lancedb/cocoindex-lancedb-demo/README.md

 ## Background

-This repo contains a demo of using [CocoIndex](https://cocoindex.io/), a data transformation framework the provides incremental processing and data lineage out-of-the-box, with [LanceDB](https://lancedb.com), a multimodal lakehouse for AI.
+This repo contains a demo of using [CocoIndex](https://cocoindex.io/), a data transformation framework for AI that provides incremental processing and data lineage out-of-the-box, with [LanceDB](https://lancedb.com), a modern lakehouse for multimodal AI.

 The goal is to store a multimodal dataset (images + text) in LanceDB and keep it fresh with CocoIndex.

 ### Why use LanceDB?

-One of the biggest benefits of using LanceDB over traditional databases or data lakes is this: Data that would otherwise be scattered in separate directories (for e.g., when using Parquet, tables tend to store pointer URLs to images/videos/large binary blobs, not the actual data itself) -- is *collocated* alongside the embeddings and metadata.
+One of the biggest benefits of using LanceDB over traditional databases or data lakes is this: Data that would otherwise be scattered in separate directories (e.g., when using Parquet, tables tend to store pointer URLs to images/videos/large binary blobs, not the actual data itself) -- is *collocated* alongside the embeddings and metadata.
 This simplifies governance and distribution.

-Another key distinguishing factor when using LanceDB is the ability to evolve schema and data effortlessly -- Lance tables are "two-dimensional", meaning that they can grow both horizontally and vertically in essentially a zero-cost manner.
+Another key distinguishing factor when using LanceDB is the ability to evolve the schema and data effortlessly -- Lance tables are "two-dimensional", meaning that they can grow both horizontally and vertically in essentially a zero-cost manner.
 Say you want to use an LLM to extract new features from one of the columns in a Lance table: you would run your pipeline, update the table schema to add a new column, and backfill it with the required values by running the transform.

-In traditional data lakes (e.g., based on Iceberg), this would require a full table rewrite, but in Lance, only the new data is being written (no table locks while write happen).
+In traditional data lakes (e.g., based on Iceberg), this would require a full table rewrite, but in Lance, only the new data is being written (no table locks while writes happen).
 This means that large teams working on multiple feature engineering tasks can simultaneously write new columns without affecting the layout on disk.

-There are several more benefits to LanceDB that leverage all the benefits of the [Lance format](https://lance.org/), an open lakehouse format for multimodal AI, so we won't list them all here :).
+There are several more advantages to using LanceDB that leverage all the benefits of the [Lance format](https://lance.org/), an open lakehouse format for multimodal AI, so we won't list them all here.

 ### Why do incremental processing via CocoIndex?